-This course emphasizes the development and promotion of an information security mission for an organization in accordance with its overall goals and objectives.
-Students will learn how to identify the roles and responsibilities of each member of an organization in order to develop controls that provide security while maintaining adequate access.
-Issues such as employment practices, procedures and agreements will be discussed along with policy formation, security awareness training and data classification.
+The development and promotion of an information security mission for an organization in accordance with its overall goals and objectives is the focus of this course.
+Students identify the roles and responsibilities of each member of an organization in order to develop controls that provide security while maintaining adequate access.
+Issues such as employment practices, procedures and agreements are discussed along with policy formation, security awareness training and data classification.